Omicron: US to lift travel restrictions from southern Africa

 The US is to lift travel restrictions it imposed on eight southern African nations over a new coronavirus strain.

-The White House said the ban, imposed on 29 November and affecting South Africa, Botswana, Zimbabwe, Mozambique, Namibia, Lesotho, Eswatini and Malawi, will be lifted by New Year's Eve.
+The White House said the 29 November measure, affecting South Africa, Botswana, Zimbabwe, Mozambique, Namibia, Lesotho, Eswatini and Malawi, would be lifted by New Year's Eve.

 The official said the curbs were no longer necessary amid a US explosion of cases of the Omicron variant.